 The metal that makes up the Coflex® device may affect MR imaging and metal detectors.
 You should alert any technicians that you have a titanium device implanted in your spine.
 You should also consider making this declaration if you’re traveling and have to pass through an electronic detection system.

 Your level of post-surgical physical activity may vary depending on the extent of your decompression.
 Your spine surgeon will likely ask you to come in for a follow-up visit approximately six weeks after your procedure.
 During those six weeks, the spine surgeon may ask you to limit your physical activity, based on various factors.

 In almost all cases, your pain will be significantly relieved, because the cause of the stenosis will have been surgically remedied.
 Some patients do experience some pain at the site of the incision, but this usually subsides considerably in the days and weeks following surgery.

-In the U.S. FDA clinical study, patients left the hospital on average in less than two days.
-In some cases, the surgeon may elect to perform the procedure in a surgery center, which means that some patients will not require a hospital stay.
+In a U.S. FDA clinical study, patients left the hospital on average in less than two days.1 In some cases, the spine specialist may elect to perform the procedure in a surgery center, which means that those patients will not require a hospital stay.

 In some cases, your doctor may prescribe physical therapy to help you get back to an activity and mobility level that you can be comfortable with.

-During the clinical study, walking during the first six weeks following surgery was usually acceptable and patients were allowed to travel and engage in light activity such as walking as soon as they felt they could.1
+During the clinical study, walking during the first six weeks following surgery was usually acceptable.
+Additionally, patients were allowed to travel and engage in light activity such as walking as soon as they felt they could.1